-Parents will be notified of school cancellations/late starts, due to bad weather via our Alert Now system.
-In addition it will be announced on radio stations WNAX-Yankton, KEXL-Norfolk, US92-Norfolk, WJAG-Norfolk and KNEN-Norfolk; and television station KTIV-Channel 4, Sioux City.
-The initial notification will be called in by 7:00 a.m.
-If you are in doubt about school being held, please listen to these stations (especially KTIV Alert 4) and do not call the school since it would tie up the phone in time of possible emergency.
+Parents will be notified of school cancellations/late starts, due to bad weather via our Power Alert phone messaging system.
+In addition, it will be announced on radio station US92-Norfolk, and television station KTIV-Channel 4, Sioux City.
+If you are in doubt about school being held, please listen to these stations.
+The final decision as to whether to send your child(ren) to school during inclement weather resides with the parent/guardian.